List of Neighbours characters introduced in 1987: Kenny Larkin

-Kenny Larkin, played by Russell Crowe made his first appearance on 21 September 1987.
+Kenny Larkin, played by Russell Crowe, made his first appearance on 21 September 1987.
 Kenny is introduced as a former cellmate of Henry Ramsay (Craig McLachlan).
 The part of Kenny was Crowe's first recurrent television role and lasted four episodes.
 In a biography about Crowe written by Martin Howden, Crowe initially expressed reluctance to take on the role.
 "I was reading the script and I'm thinking, 'This is awful'.
 Then I get to the last scene and I've got to punch Craig McLachlan, and Jason Donovan tries to break up the fight, while Kylie Minogue is riding on my back trying to strangle me.
 And I went "I'll do it.".
 Crowe claimed he had been paid more money for the four episodes he appeared in than his whole season at The Melbourne Theatre.
 British newspapers reported that Crowe was to reprise role as part of the serial's 20th Anniversary celebrations in 2005 but his representative later confirmed that this was not true.

 Of his casting in a later interview, Crowe said "I was on the set for three hours one morning…it is really unfair to keep associating me with the show."
 In a feature chronicling successful Neighbours alumni, The Sydney Morning Herald described Kenny as a "small-time crook".
 The Mirror described Kenny, who they listed at Number 9 in a list of 23 Neighbours actors who left to conquer Hollywood, as "a dodgy ex-con, who was up to no good at all".
 Wales Online labeled Kenny "a bruiser".
+Hadley Freeman of The Guardian jokingly asked in her article on Crowe's auction following his divorce from Danielle Spencer; "Where is Kenny Larkin's leather jacket?" in regard to his lack of souvenirs from his time on Neighbours.
+Freeman further asked "Where is Bouncer's lead?
+A napkin from Lassiter's?
+A business card from Helen Daniels' taxi service, Home James?
+It's really like Russell doesn't appreciate cultural history."